abhinavtps/Apriori_nursery_Data_python/README.md

    The hierarchical model ranks nursery-school applications according to the following concept structure:

-   NURSERY            Evaluation of applications for nursery schools
+   NURSERY..................Evaluation of applications for nursery schools

    .
 EMPLOY           Employment of parents and child's nursery